SunhyeaSakong/SunhyeaSakong.github.io/README.md

 3. Start the app:
     streamlit run app.py
     ## Sample data
-        You can try the app using the example file in `data/dataset_train.csv`.
+        You can try the app using the example file in `dataset_train.csv`.